The Mandela Catalogue: Cameo appearances

 In the cartoon The Beginner's Bible, which appears in some cases, it is actually unknown which characters were dubbed, as each episode features the same voice actors in the credits without the characters' names.
-The only character known to have a voice actor is Adam, the first human created by God, who appears in The Mandela Catalogue Vol 2 and was voiced by Rich Swingle.
+The only character known to have a voice actor is Adam, the first human created by God, who appears in The Mandela Catalogue Vol.2 and was voiced by Rich Swingle.

 Reception

 Audience

 The Mandela Catalogue grew popular due to analysis and reaction videos on YouTube and quickly gained a following.
 Some users criticized an over-reliance on analog horror tropes.
 Vol. 4 received particular criticism for its use of live-action segments filmed with green screens.
 Some viewers disliked the scenes' lack of realism.
 However, Kister said the lack of realism was purposeful and an attempt to give the segments an uncanny valley quality.

+The series has also been parodied by other online creators.
+On June 30, 2022, animator Sr Pelo released The Mandela Magazine, an animated parody of The Mandela Catalogue that recreates and satirizes elements of Overthrone and Volume 1.
+The short received a positive response from series creator Alex Kister, who commented on the video.
+The Mandela Magazine subsequently became a notable parody of the series.

 A TikTok trend based on The Mandela Catalogue became popular in 2023.
 In these videos, which often have a similar VHS aesthetic, a person realizes they are being hunted by their "Alternate" when a soundbite plays, saying: "If you see another person that looks identical to you, run away and hide".